quicklabby/dockerhomelab/README.md

 Hope this can help someone!

 You will need to create a persistent data directory folder for each application and in some cases (ex.
-Traefik and Nextcloud) you will need a configuration file and/or an environment variables.
+Traefik and Nextcloud) you will need a yaml configuration file and/or an environment variables yaml.